braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 ### Push Authorization

-iOS 14 has removed Provisional Push Authorization introduced in 2018 (iOS 12).
+We have observed changes in iOS 14 which indicate the removal of Provisional Push Authorization introduced in 2018 (iOS 12).
 As a result, newly installed apps will be authorized to receive push notifications _quietly_, within the user's notification tray.

 ## iOS 14 New Features